fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 Question Description
 ^^^^^^^^^^^^^^^^^^^^

-If you wish to provide more information about a spelcific section, then you can do so within the Extra Description text area.
+If you wish to provide more information about a specific section, then you can do so within the Extra Description text area.

 .. figure:: ../../resources/editor/editor_extra_description.png
 	:align: center